What is Biting His Skin?

 One of the most common reasons for your dog to bite and scratch at his skin is a flea infestation.
 Fleas are tiny parasites that bite and feed off your dog’s blood.
 A flea bite on your dog’s skin will appear as a small, raised red bump and may become larger and inflamed if your dog scratches at the area.
-If left untreated, a flea infestation can lead to tapeworms if your dog ingests any larva while biting at his skin.
+If left untreated, a flea infestation can lead to tapeworms if your dog ingests any infested fleas while biting at his skin.
 In younger or smaller dogs, anemia can occur with heavy infestations.
-Prolonged infestation will also lead to flea allergy dermatitis, characterized by severe itching, constant licking and scratching, loss of hair, and scab formations.
+Sensitised individuals may also develop a flea allergy dermatitis, characterized by severe itching, constant licking and scratching, loss of hair, and scab formations.

 Bacterial infections may occur in your dog if excessive scratching and biting of the skin are left untreated.
-A flea infection or allergic reaction that causes your dog to scratch at his skin may become an open wound due to scratching activity and then susceptible to bacterial infection.
+A flea infestattion or allergic reaction that causes your dog to scratch at his skin may become an open wound due to scratching activity, which is then susceptible to bacterial infection.
 A bacterial infection will cause your dog to further bite and scratch himself for relief and must be addressed to prevent further complications.

 Aches and Pains